CVE-2026-22906: CWE-321 Use of Hard-coded Cryptographic Key in WAGO 0852-1322

 Description

 CVE-2026-22906 is a critical vulnerability in the WAGO 0852-1322 device where user credentials are encrypted using AES-ECB with a hardcoded cryptographic key.
-An unauthenticated remote attacker who obtains the configuration file can decrypt and recover plaintext usernames and passwords.
-This vulnerability does not require authentication or user interaction and allows full compromise of confidentiality, integrity, and availability of the device.
-The CVSS score is 9.
-8, reflecting its critical severity.
-No patches are currently available, and while no exploits are known in the wild, the risk is high due to the ease of exploitation.
+An unauthenticated remote attacker who obtains the device's configuration file can decrypt and recover plaintext usernames and passwords.
+This vulnerability allows full compromise of confidentiality, integrity, and availability without requiring authentication or user interaction.
+The weakness stems from the use of a static, hardcoded key combined with the insecure AES-ECB mode, which is susceptible to cryptanalysis.
+Although no exploits are currently known in the wild, the high CVSS score of 9.
+8 reflects the ease of exploitation and severe impact.
 European organizations using WAGO 0852-1322 devices, especially in industrial automation and critical infrastructure, are at significant risk.
-Mitigation involves restricting access to configuration files, network segmentation, and monitoring for unauthorized access.
-Countries with strong industrial automation sectors and critical infrastructure reliance on WAGO products, such as Germany, France, and the Netherlands, are most likely to be affected.
+Immediate mitigation involves restricting access to configuration files, monitoring for unauthorized access, and applying vendor patches once available.
+Countries with extensive industrial automation deployments, such as Germany, France, and the Netherlands, are most likely to be affected due to WAGO’s market presence and critical infrastructure reliance.

 AI-Powered Analysis